-When we encounter the limits and limitations of Thai Massage, we can’t help but stare in the abyss of ourselves.
+When we encounter the limitations of Thai Massage, we therapists can’t help but stare in the abyss of ourselves.
 We try to reach down, but there’s nothing to grab.
 Nothing to get and nothing to see.

 It brings us to the limits of what we can do for other people.
 The limits of our healing powers.
 We start to understand that we don’t understand.
 That we do know a bit, but this bit gradually becomes knowing nothing in the vast field of what we don’t know.

-We can and should work with people, but it’s finally the work they do themselves which brings about a healing process—or not.
+We can and should work with people, but it’s finally the work they do themselves that brings about a healing process or not.

 We can of course try to bring about the optimal surroundings, environment and circumstances for a given living being in order to grow and flourish.
-But it’s life that grows, flourishes, changes and develops herself, in herself, through herself and from out herself.
+But it’s life that grows, flourishes, changes, and develops itself, in itself, through itself and from out itself.

 Because of this we can only give our utmost and humble efforts and — pray for grace.
 For it’s only life that gives, and it’s life that takes.
 It’s life that puts her spell, and life that spreads her blessings.